Circuit Technology Center 22 Parkridge Road

 • Ability to rotate the piece part to allow each side to be solder dipped independently

-Before production, qualification of the refinishing process shall be performed per GEIA-STD-0006.
+1. Before production, the refinishing process shall be qualified in accordance with GEIA-STD-0006.

 2. Dry Bake

 The MSL of the piece parts shall be obtained/verified/by the customer.
-All piece parts with MSL 2 or greater shall be dry-baked before refinishing, following J-STD-033.
-Dry bake is not required for electronic components received in labeled dry bags with desiccant and humidity indicators reading less than 5% RH or for electronic components Type 1.
-Once the packaging has been opened, it shall be handled following J-STD-033.
+All parts with MSL 2 or greater shall be dry-baked before refinishing, in accordance with J-STD-033.
+Dry bake is not required for electronic components received in labeled dry bags with desiccant and humidity indicators reading less than 5% RH, or for Type 1 electronic components.
+Once the packaging has been opened, it shall be handled in accordance with J-STD-033.
 Moisture-sensitive electronic components received in unknown conditions shall be dry-baked per J-STD-033.
 The cumulative bake time limits of J-STD-033 shall not apply to baking before refinishing.

 3. Fluxing

-The flux used shall be per GEIA-STD-0006 or customer requirements and shall be applied to the piece parts consistently and repeatedly.
+The flux used shall be per GEIA-STD-0006 or customer requirements, and shall be applied consistently and repeatedly to the piece parts.

 4. Preheat